Creating a Corpus

 Corpus Statistics

-Often we wish to think broadly about properties of an entire corpus at once.
-In particular, we want to work with two constructs:
+Often we want to analyze properties of an entire corpus at once.
+In particular, we work with two key constructs:

 • Lexicon: The lexicon of a corpus consists of all the terms that occur in any document in the corpus.
-The lexical frequency of a term tells us how often a term occurs across all of the documents.
-Often the most interesting words in a document are those words whose frequency within a document is higher than their frequency in the corpus as a whole.
+The lexical frequency of a term tells us how often a term occurs across all documents.
+Often the most interesting words in a document are those whose frequency within that document is higher than their frequency in the corpus as a whole.

 • Inverse Index: If we are interested in a specific term, we often want to know which documents in a corpus contain that term.
-The inverse index tells us this and therefore provides a simplistic sort of search algorithm.
+The inverse index provides this information and enables a basic search algorithm.

-Because computations involving the lexicon can take a long time, a Corpus's default lexicon is blank:
+Because computations involving the lexicon can be time-consuming, a Corpus has an empty lexicon by default:

 julia> crps = Corpus([StringDocument("Name Foo"),